 Are multivitamin supplements keto-friendly?

-Yes, most multivitamin supplements are keto-friendly as they generally have a low carb content.
-However, there are certain multivitamins that may contain a more supportive nutrient profile specific for keto dieters.
+Yes, most multivitamin supplements are keto-friendly because they generally have low carbohydrate content.
+However, certain multivitamins may contain a more supportive nutrient profile specific for keto dieters.

 What vitamins do you lack on keto?

-Vitamin C, D, and E are the most common ones you may lack on keto.
-These nutrients are often found in fruit and starchy vegetables that you wouldn’t have on your meal plan due to their high carb content.
+Vitamin C, D, and E are the most common vitamins you may lack on keto.
+These nutrients are often found in fruit and starchy vegetables, which are excluded from your meal plans due to their high carb content.

 Although vitamin K can be sourced from a few low-carb food sources, it's still good to include it in your criteria for keto-friendly multivitamins.

-Yes, vitamin B12 is good for a keto diet as it plays a key role in red blood cell production.
-While you may get enough through the animal foods you eat, a boost might just support your body’s energy levels.
+Yes, vitamin B12 is good for a keto diet as it plays a crucial role in red blood cell production.
+While you may get enough through the animal foods you eat, a boost might support your body’s energy levels.

-Other complexes of vitamin B also play a significant role in different bodily functions so it's important to supplement them though multivitamins, especially for people on keto diet.
+Other vitamin B complexes also play a significant role in different bodily functions, so it's important to supplement them through multivitamins, especially for people on the keto diet.

 Do multivitamins affect ketosis?